Community Groups in Garstang

 GARSTANG & DISTRICT LIONS CLUB

 A typical Lions Club usually consists of between 20 and 40 members, from all walks of life and backgrounds, united in a common aim to help those less fortunate than themselves.
-In Garstang, we meet every month to discuss community service, fundraising and social activities.
-New members are always welcome.
-For more information please see our newsletter, call David Lewis on 01995 605146 or click here to visit our website
+Garstang Lions Club raises funds for charitable use within the community and for international causes.
+The Club encourages friendship within the community, between members and also with fellow Lions Clubs.
+It is an organisation without boundaries.
+We meet monthly in the Royal Oak and new members are always welcome.
+For more information please call David Lewis on 01995 605146 or click here to visit our website.

 GARSTANG FAIRTRADE STEERING GROUP